BestLoveForYou/AstralPathSQL/README.md

 - New functions are available!
 Users need to log in to connect.
 The default login account and password are root:123456, and the format needs to be
 Account Name: password.
 - Fixed several known bugs, including data table deletion, user deletion and reading, etc

+ ## 1.103.20220715
+ - Several known bugs have been fixed.
+The biggest bugs are the execution of update and incomplete data